fonnesbeck/git_tutorial/PITCHME.md

 4. `$ git checkout <unique ID of last commit> data_cruncher.py`

+Note:
-^ Both 2 and 4
+ Both 2 and 4

 ---

 ## Explore and Summarize Histories

+Note:
-^ Exploring history is an important part of git, often it is a challenge to find the right commit ID, especially if the commit is from several months ago.
+ Exploring history is an important part of git, often it is a challenge to find the right commit ID, especially if the commit is from several months ago.

 After several months, the *escape_mars* project has more than 50 files.